DyFormer: A Scalable Dynamic Graph Transformer with Provable Benefits on Generalization Ability: Introduction

 \section{Introduction}

-In recent years, graph representation learning has been recognized as a fundamental learning problem and has received much attention due to its widespread use in various domains, including social network analysis~\citep{kipf2016semi,hamilton2017inductive}, traffic prediction~\citep{cui2019traffic,rahimi2018semi}, knowledge graphs~\citep{wang2019knowledge,wang2019kgat}, drug discovery~\citep{do2019graph,duvenaud2015convolutional}, and recommendation systems~\citep{berg2017graph,ying2018graph}.
-Most existing graph representation learning work focuses on static graphs.
+In recent years, graph representation learning has been recognized as a fundamental learning problem and has received much attention due to its widespread use in various domains, including social network analysis~\cite{kipf2016semi}, traffic prediction~\cite{rahimi2018semi}, knowledge graphs~\cite{wang2019knowledge}, drug discovery~\cite{do2019graph}, and recommender systems~\cite{berg2017graph}.
+Most existing graph representation learning works focus on static graphs.
 However, real-world graphs are intrinsically dynamic where nodes and edges can appear and disappear over time.
-This dynamic nature of real-world graphs motivates dynamic graph representation learning methods that can model temporal evolutionary patterns and accurately predict node properties and future edges.
+For example, the Facebook social network can be considered as a giant dynamic graph, where a new node is created when a user registers the account, and an edge between two nodes is created when a user connects to another one as a friend.
+The dynamic nature of real-world graphs motivates graph learning methods that can model temporal evolutionary patterns and predict node properties or future links.